inferno986return/python-pcep/Module2.md

 * Float – decimal numbers such as `1.0`, `.5` and `1.23`
 * String – a character or series of characters using single (`'`) or double (`"`) quotes such as `"Hello"`, `10` and `"This is a sentence."`
 * Boolean – either `True` or `False` (booleans are case-sensitive)

+These are covered in much more detail in later modules:

 * List – a collection of values of any datatype in any order and with duplicates (very flexible): `[0,1,2,3,4,5,"potato",True]`
-* Tupe – an immutable ordered collection of variables with no duplicate values such as: 1(1,2,3,4,5)`
+* Tuple – an immutable ordered collection of variables with no duplicate values such as: `(1,2,3,4,5)`
+* Dictionary – a collection of key:value pairs, similar to a list.
+Since Python 3.6, they are ordered by default and no longer randomised: `["sandwich:chicken","drink:orange_juice","soup:tomato"]`